mohummedalee/mohummedalee.github.io/content/about/_index.md

 #### Work

-At **Amazon**, I build AI systems for automated risk detection, such as multi-step tool-calling agents to flag financial fraud.
+At **Amazon**, I built AI systems for automated risk detection, such as multi-step tool-calling agents to flag financial fraud.
 At **Apple**, I built synthetic datasets and ran evaluations to test upcoming AI/ML features for safety.
 At **Oracle Labs**, I worked with the [ML Research Group](https://labs.oracle.com/pls/apex/f?p=94065:12:11060783655161:7) on measuring gender and racial biases in BERT as a function of the model's scale and pre-training data ([arXiv](https://arxiv.org/abs/2407.21058)).
 At **Intel**, I worked with AI and Analytics team to build ML model explainability and fairness tools---which eventually became an open souce Python [toolkit](https://github.com/intel/intel-xai-tools).

 #### Research